-Have you ever been in a situation where you should report a concern about the conduct of a teacher or early childhood teacher or about how the education setting may have handled the conduct?
-What about a situation that involved another member of the school community, such as a parent, student or non-teaching staff member?
+Have you ever been in a situation where you should report a concern about the conduct of a teacher at your school, or about how the school handled the conduct?

+What about a situation that involved another member of the school community - a parent, another student or a non-teaching staff member?